tsloughter/rebar3.org/content/en/docs/commands.md

 ## cover

 Performs coverage analysis on modules called by Common Test or Eunit test suites.
-Call as `rebar3 do ct, cover`, `rebar3 do eunit, cover` or the combination of both with `rebar3 do eunit, ct, cover` while the `{cover_enabled, true}` option is in your rebar config file or if the cover flags were used with these commands individually.
+Call as `rebar3 do ct, cover`, `rebar3 do eunit, cover` or the combination of both with `rebar3 do eunit, ct, cover` while the `{cover_enabled, true}` option is in your rebar config file, or if the cover flags were used with these commands individually.

 An HTML report is generated.